Skip to main content

 • being as healthy as possible in adult life.

-From year 9 onwards if your son or daughter has a Statement /EHC plan, their annual review will be called a Preparing for Adulthood Review.
-As the SEND reforms seek to promote a continually updated holistic and dynamic plan that reflects your son or daughter's changing health, social care and educational needs you will find that representatives from health and social care sectors will also attend reviews.
+From year 9 onwards if your child has a Statement /Education Health and Care Plan (EHCP), their annual review will be called a Preparing for Adulthood Review.
+As the SEND reforms seek to promote a continually updated holistic and dynamic plan that reflects your child changing health, social care and educational needs you will find that representatives from health and social care sectors will also attend reviews.

 Further advice and support for young people can be found on the website of the Preparing for Adulthood programme (PfA) which is funded by the Department for Education as part of the delivery support for the SEN and disability reforms.